stphnwlkr/WP-API-Plugin/README.md

 # API Element
  A shortcode that pulls articles using the WP API.
 Sample CSS is provided.
 The CSS needs to be reworked to combine both layouts in a single API request.

+## Version 1.3
+Restructured the html layout to prvide the correct DOM order for accessibility.
+Add a dynamic modifier so that the base layout is the same but can easily be changed.
+Also added the ability to not show an image in the event you want just a list of links.
  ## Parameter
-- Set the source (required)
+- endpoint: Set the source (required)
-- Set the number of articles - default is 6
+- count: Set the number of articles - default is 6
-- Set an offset (start at article 5) - default is 0
+- offset: Set an offset (start at article 5) - default is 0
-- Set the heading level (h2-h4) - default is h2
+- heading_level: Set the heading level (h2-h4) - default is h2
-- Choose a category (requires cat ID) - default is none
+- category: Choose a category (requires cat ID) - default is none
-- Choose a post type (requires post type slug) - default is post
+- post_type: Choose a post type (requires post type slug) - default is post
-- Whether to show category, excerpt, or date - all are visible by default
+- Whether to show image, category, excerpt, or date - all are visible by default -- show_category
+    -- show_excerpt
+    -- show_date
+    __ show_img
+- article_class: Add layout modifier - default is none

 ## Shortcode